joymalhotra/Data-Analysis-Project/README.md

 # Data-Analysis-Project

-** Cleaned Up Data**: contains data organized and retrieved from Governemnt of Canada website
+** Cleaned Up Data**: contains data organized & cleaned up data retrieved from Governemnt of Canada website

 ** Investigative Questions**: conatains initial investigative questions and the way the relations were initially designed